pigig-gk/gadgetpulse/index.md

 ---
 layout: home
-title: Welcome to PiGig Affiliate Blog
+title: Welcome to GadgetPulse
 ---

-Welcome to the PiGig Affiliate Blog! 🎉
+Welcome to GadgetPulse! 🎉

 We test useful, affordable tech gadgets.
 Start with our latest post: